thrasymache/finitelycomputable-microsites/README.md

 gunicorn packages each provide a short executable script of the same name to pass arguments on the command line.
 (For example you can run `cat $(which gunicorn)` to view the one for gunicorn.

+## Packaging
+individual packages have symlinks to a project-wide dist directory that is not part of the repo, this enables you to have working copies / worktrees that cannot be used to make distributions (e.g. to ensure that all needed files are version-controlled).

+1. You will want to install the distribution requirements in a virtualenv:
+   `pip install -U requirements/dist.txt`
+2.  `setup.sh clean --all bdist_wheel` --
+   is needed to avoid the build directory being part of the wheel, which causes various wheel checks to fail
+3.  `setup.sh sdist bdist_wheel`
+4. `check-wheel-contents dist/\*.whl`
+5. `twine check dist/\*`
+6. `twine upload dist/\*` -- you will need to have your own PyPi account for this and to have given the packages a unique name, or the upload will be rejected for you not having write permission for the finitelycomputabe-* packages.